formalverification/formalmethods.io/docs/crypto/otp/bind_and_pure.md

 pure (encrypt m k)
 ```

-would creates a distribution that always returns the specific ciphertext `encrypt m k` with probability 1.
+creates a distribution that always returns the specific ciphertext `encrypt m k` with probability 1.

 ---